• Skip to primary navigation

 I am a COMPLETE sucker when it comes to salty-sweet desserts.
 Something about the fine balance between savory and sweet is simply glorious.
 I am the type of person who always says a dessert is "too sweet."
 So trust me when I tell you these matcha cheese popsicles are not too sweet because of the dash of salt in the cream cheese layer.
 The creamy sweetened matcha pairs perfectly with the slightly salted cream cheese drizzle throughout the popsicle.
 Each bite is sweet and salty perfection.
 If you love popsicles, be sure to also check out our Lychee Rosé popsicles!

 These matcha cheese foam popsicles were inspired by one of my favorite matcha drinks from a popular boba shop in Irvine, CA called Omomo.
-One of their signature drinks is called the Omomo matcha that layers a salted cheese foam coating with a sweetened iced matcha slushie.
+One of their signature drinks is called the Omomo matcha which layers a salted cheese foam coating with a sweetened iced matcha slushie.
 It is absolutely delicious which is probably why the line out the shop is usually a 1-2 hour wait!
 If you are ever around Irvine or LA I highly recommend a visit.
 These matcha cheese foam popsicles may not be identical to Omomo matcha but it is pretty close!
 These popsicles are not going to freeze themselves.
-Let's get started!
+Let’s get started!

 Up close of a matcha popsicle with a bite out of it.